-Retiree sued by her town for filing ‘excessive’ record requests
+N.J. town sues retiree, saying she filed too many record requests

 The township, in its lawsuit, says McDaniel not only filed numerous requests but disrupted City Council meetings and interacted with municipal employees in a “confrontational and harassing manner.”

-In 2017, McDaniel allegedly pointed at a township council member during a meeting and walked toward the official, saying, “I’m going to get you and you’re going to pay.”
+In 2017, the lawsuit alleges, McDaniel pointed at a township council member during a meeting and walked toward the official, saying, “I’m going to get you and you’re going to pay.”

 Cuillier said the concern with Irvington’s lawsuit is that it mixes what should be separate issues and puts McDaniel’s public records request efforts under the same umbrella as harassment and defamation.